BeingDpace/Database-Systems/Project-1/README.md

 * Create 2 VIEWS PROJ_EMPS(PNAME, LNAME, FNAME, HOURS) and PROJ_SUMMARY (PNAME, NO_OF_EMPS, TOTAL_HOURS) .

 ### insert_data.py:
-* INSERT a new record in each of the 2 tables DEPARTMENT and PROJECT.
+* INSERT a new record in a PROJECT table.

 ##### Packages Used:
 * flask